Benezivas/algobattle/docs/instructor/problem/problem_file.md

 1. Always remember to add imports at the top of the file for everything you use from an external module.

+!!! tip "Integer Types"
+    The `algobattle.types` module contains predefined types for all commonly found integer types.
+These are `u64`, `u32`, `u16` for unsigned integers that fit in 64, 32, and 16 bits and `i64`, `i32`, `i16` for the corresponding signed variants.

 But there also are some properties that we cannot validate by just using one of the predefined types.
 The easiest way to do that is to implement the `validate_instance` method.
 It will be called after all the basic properties of the types have been validated and can then perform more complicated checks.
 For example, if we wanted to also add the